ankitforcode/ARC/src/README.md

 * json
 * numpy

-Each solution involves the json file to be provided as input for the execution and desired output is acheived.
+Each solution involves the json file to be provided as input for the execution and desired output is achieved.
 Following is the example execution to get the desired output.

 ```bash
 $ python3 solution_25ff71a9.py ./25ff71a9.json